 The “Tony’s” and magazine stand scenes were deleted from the film prior to its release, as were any interior shots of the repair shop.
 All that’s seen in the film are Judy with co-star Robert Walker entering the shop after convincing the owner (played by an uncredited actor) to open it up.

-The first image shown here is a still of the deleted scene showing Judy and Robert Walker’s “Alice” and “Joe” characters enjoying cake inside “Tony’s” which indicates that the scene was fairly extensive.
+The first image shown here is a pic of the deleted scene showing Judy and Robert Walker’s “Alice” and “Joe” characters enjoying cake inside “Tony’s” which indicates that the scene was fairly extensive.
 The scene probably following the “Repair Shop” scene showing the two having cake while waiting for Alice’s shoe to be repaired.

 September 21, 1945: Here is another nice review of The Clock.